 While we are still in our Christmas glow, perhaps we should check our own vision.
-In the midst of the current economic difficulties do we really "see" the promise of the Christ-child, just as Simeon did?
+In the midst of difficulties do we really "see" the promise of the Christ-child, just as Simeon did?
+Are we ready to proclaim Christ to all we know, as Anna did?